‘General Hospital’ Spoilers: Tuesday, Feb 28 – Carly Rages, Nelle Panics

 Naughty Nelle’s Nightmare

-Nelle Hayes (Chloe Lanier) is in big trouble say new General Hospital spoilers from TV Source.
+Nelle Hayes (Chloe Lanier) is in big trouble say new General Hospitalspoilers from TV Source.
 Nelle ditched the revenge scheme but it’s too late since all her plans are coming to fruition.
 Nelle found the flash drive in the mail but it’s too bad Carly Corinthos (Laura Wright) found the other one.

 Carly listened to her husband talking about keeping the secret of shagging Nelle and then she exploded.
 General Hospital spoilers predict both Nelle and Sonny Corinthos (Maurice Benard) will feel Carly’s wild wrath very soon and Michael Corinthos (Chad Duell) will be hurt too.